top of page

 Location: palms, fingers, soles of feet

-Appearance: fluid-filled vesicles that resolve after several weeks with scaling
+Appearance: recurrent fluid-filled vesicles that resolve after several weeks with scaling

 Tx: clobetasol + tacrolimus; severe = Dupixent